Want to learn more about Need a challenge in your life? Top Challenging Plants and Why

 Although we all try our best, it's inevitable that everyone will kill a houseplant at some point in their lives.
 However, some are definitely much easier to kill than others, whether that's due to having super demanding care needs, being overly sensitive to their environment or even just being a bit particular about the way they're treated.

-Mastering the care of a challenging plant can be very rewarding and also be a great learning opportunity if you're willing to take the leap!
+Mastering the care of a challenging plant can be very rewarding and can also be a great learning opportunity if you're willing to take the leap!

 Our Top Challenging Plants:

-LITHOPS These succulents, sometimes referred to as 'Pebble Plants', are relatively low-maintenance as a whole.
-However, if something goes wrong it can be tricky to get them to recover.
+LITHOPS These succulents, sometimes referred to as 'Pebble Plants', are relatively low-maintenance on the whole.
+However, if something goes wrong it can be tricky recover them.
 They're adapted to survive extreme drought conditions, meaning that their water requirements are very low.
 For this reason, it can be difficult to keep them outdoors (depending on where you live), as too much rainfall can cause them to quickly become overwatered, and they're also very sensitive to seasonal changes.
 It's important that they aren't planted in a too water retentive soil.
 Finally, some Lithops are especially susceptible to mealybug infestations, which can be troublesome to get rid of once they take hold.

 FERNS Ferns can be a little temperamental at times.
 Particularly tricky types for regular room conditions include the Heart fern, Hemionitis cordata, the Maidenhair Ferns, Adiantum and the Eyelash Fern, Actiniopteris australis.
 These plants can be particularly sensitive to their environment and need just the right setup to do well.
 This includes, for example, just the right amount of indirect light - too much light can easily burn their delicate fronts, but too little will lead to sparse foliage growth.
 Likewise, they need consistent moisture and humidity as it's important not to let their root ball dry out.
 Many also prefer slightly lower temperatures than most people have indoors.